-- Why?
+- Why are we studying this?

 - To use an engine effectively, you need to understand something about what it's doing

 - You may need to implement small features or extensions yourself

+- Cf. owning a car without understanding anything about how it works

 - Examples

-- · kinematics and dynamics
+- kinematics and dynamics

-- · projectile motion
+- projectile motion

 - collision detection and response

-(D 08) WPI IMGD 4000 (D 08)
+WPI IMGD 4000 (D 11)